 Then the caller provided the call back number, a string of digits I couldn’t write down as quickly as she recited them.
 I returned to the beginning of the message over and over.
 By the fourth time, I’d gathered them all.

 The kind receptionist can’t provide many details.
 “I’m not a doctor.
 I can’t tell you what they see, only that you need to come back in for a follow up mammogram and ultrasound.
+The doctor requires additional imaging.
 Would you like to schedule that now,” she asks?

 “Yes,” I say without a moment of hesitation.
 “That will cost $371,” the receptionist says.
 “Fine, fine,” I tell her as if money matters at all at this moment.

 “Okay,” she says.
-“You are scheduled for a follow up mammogram and ultrasound, but on the day of your appointment you’ll need a referral.”
+“You are scheduled for a diagnostic mammogram and ultrasound, but on the day of your appointment you’ll need a referral.”

-I hang up and immediately call my gynecologist.
-Of course, the nurse isn’t at her desk, so I need to leave a message.
-I say my name twice, spell it twice, and then repeat my phone number incredibly slowly three times.
+I hang up the phone and immediately call my gynecologist.
+Of course, the nurse isn’t at her desk, so I leave a message.
+Slowly, I state my name.
+Then I spell it twice and repeat my phone number three times.

-I want them to call me back immediately, so I make damn sure they know who I am and which number to call.
+I want the gynecologist’s staff to call me back immediately, so I make damn sure they know who I am and which number to call.

 I Am Waiting for Mammogram Results, and I’m Terrified

-I wait, as the world keeps on spinning.
+As I wait the world keeps on spinning.
 I wait for mammogram results that might change everything, and I’m terrified.
+It’s normal to feel anxiety waiting for mammogram results, but I can’t put my mind at ease.

 I sit in my basement, watching my four-year-old race marbles.
 After each race, my son walks over and shows me the marble that won.
 I fight back my tears as I watch him and wait for the phone to ring.